hcp4715/moralSelf_ddm/README.md

 ================================================================================

-This is the project files for Chuan-Peng Hu et al (in prep).
+This is the project files for Chuan-Peng Hu et al (2019):https://psyarxiv.com/9fczh/.

 This open repo includ scripts for the procedure and analysis script and data for two experiments.